utkarshchaudry/basics/README.md

 ## Conclusion
 The experiment covered various operators in C++, including arithmetic, relational, logical, bitwise, assignment, increment/decrement, and the conditional operator.
 Understanding and correctly implementing these operators is essential for performing different types of operations and controlling the flow of a C++ program.
 This experiment provided practical knowledge of how these operators work and their applications in a program.

+# Experiment 4

+## Aim
+To study and implement C++ bitwise operators.

+## Theory

+### Bitwise Operators in C++
+Bitwise operators are used to perform bit-level operations on data.
+These operators work directly on the binary representation of integers and are used in various low-level programming tasks, such as system programming, device drivers, and encryption algorithms.

+#### Types of Bitwise Operators:

+1. **Bitwise AND (`&`)**:
+   - Performs a bitwise AND operation.
+   - Each bit of the result is set to 1 if both corresponding bits of the operands are 1.

+2. **Bitwise OR (`|`)**:
+   - Performs a bitwise OR operation.
+   - Each bit of the result is set to 1 if at least one of the corresponding bits of the operands is 1.

+3. **Bitwise XOR (`^`)**:
+   - Performs a bitwise XOR (exclusive OR) operation.
+   - Each bit of the result is set to 1 if only one of the corresponding bits of the operands is 1.

+4. **Bitwise NOT (`~`)**:
+   - Performs a bitwise NOT operation.
+   - Each bit of the result is the complement (inverse) of the corresponding bit of the operand.

+5. **Left Shift (`<<`)**:
+   - Shifts the bits of the first operand to the left by the number of positions specified by the second operand.
+   - New bits on the right are filled with zeros.

+6. **Right Shift (`>>`)**:
+   - Shifts the bits of the first operand to the right by the number of positions specified by the second operand.
+   - For unsigned types, new bits on the left are filled with zeros.
+   - For signed types, the result is implementation-defined (typically filled with the sign bit).

+### Bitwise Operations and Their Uses

+1. **Bitwise AND (`&`)**:
+   - Used to clear specific bits in a number.
+   - Example: Masking certain bits for specific operations.

+2. **Bitwise OR (`|`)**:
+   - Used to set specific bits in a number.
+   - Example: Combining multiple flags in a single variable.

+3. **Bitwise XOR (`^`)**:
+   - Used to toggle specific bits in a number.
+   - Example: Flipping bits in encryption algorithms.

+4. **Bitwise NOT (`~`)**:
+   - Used to invert all bits in a number.
+   - Example: Quickly computing the two's complement of a number.

+5. **Left Shift (`<<`)**:
+   - Used to multiply a number by a power of 2.
+   - Example: Efficient arithmetic operations in performance-critical code.

+6. **Right Shift (`>>`)**:
+   - Used to divide a number by a power of 2.
+   - Example: Efficient arithmetic operations in performance-critical code.

+### Practical Considerations
+- Bitwise operators are generally faster than arithmetic operators because they directly manipulate bits at the hardware level.
+- Understanding bitwise operations is essential for tasks involving low-level data manipulation, such as graphics programming, network programming, and cryptography.
+- Care must be taken with signed integers when using right shift (`>>`), as the result can be implementation-defined.

+## Conclusion
+Bitwise operators in C++ provide powerful tools for manipulating individual bits of data.
+They are used in a variety of low-level programming tasks and can greatly optimize certain types of operations.
+Understanding and implementing these operators is crucial for efficient and effective programming in system-level applications and performance-critical code.
+This experiment provided an in-depth understanding of how bitwise operators work and their practical applications.